litexlang/litex-official-documents/Tutorial/Appendix.md

 ## Keywords: Everything Happens Around Them

-_Design and programming are human activities; forget that and all is lost._

-_-- Bjarne Stroustrup_

 The keywords in Litex are almost identical in meaning and usage to the commonly used ones in mathematics.
 This makes writing in Litex a very pleasant experience.

 | Keyword | Meaning |